 After controlling for various case, family, and child characteristics, our findings indicated that children in families that had a TDM meeting were less likely to be removed from home within two weeks of study enrollment and within one year, for any allegation.
 Although we did not find impacts on any additional outcomes, our results do indicate that children who were the subject of a TDM were as safe as children who received services as usual.

 Although the two implementation sites’ populations were predominantly White (90.3%), TDM’s impacts were consistent for families of different races and ethnicities for most child outcomes.
 However, there were two exceptions, with one finding related to children whose parents were not White and the second related to children whose parents were non-Hispanic.
-Specifically, TDM reduced the likelihood of a subsequent allegation of maltreatment to a greater degree for children whose parents were not White than it did for children whose parents were White.
+Specifically, the findings suggest that TDM reduced the likelihood of a subsequent allegation of maltreatment only for children whose parents were not White, and did not impact the likelihood of a subsequent allegation for those children whose parents were White.
 Additionally, TDM did not reduce the likelihood of experiencing a kinship placement among the broader population, but it did among children who had at least one parent who is Hispanic.

 In focus groups, we learned of efforts to ensure that TDM would benefit families regardless of their race or ethnicity.
 Workers encouraged families to invite anyone they wanted to have present as support during the TDM, which highlighted the strengths inherent in the family and minimized perceived cultural differences between the worker and family.
 In addition, facilitators made efforts to be culturally sensitive and considered the background of the family in decision making, along with the family’s unique circumstances.